yadu-em/kpi-reports-test/README.md

 - Make sure PocketBase is running before starting the backend server
 - The frontend uses Vite's proxy configuration to forward API requests to `http://localhost:8000`
 - The application includes a sidebar with reports list and a main content area for viewing reports
+- Backend follows clean architecture: routes → services → models
+- All endpoints are documented with OpenAPI/Swagger (available at `/docs` when server is running)